simonjvardy/alarm-clock/README.md

 ### User Stories ###

-- As a **user**, I want to see a running clock telling the curent local time.
+- As a **user**, I want to see a running clock telling the current local time.
 - As a **user**, I want to be able to see the times as AM or PM.
 - As a **user**, I want to set an alarm clock.
 - As a **user**, I want to hear an audible alarm sound and see a visual alarm cue at the set alarm time.